Mandi State

-Mandi State was a princely state within (British India), with the town of Mandi as its capital.
+Mandi State was a princely state in British India, with the town of Mandi as its capital.
 The state of Mandi (the name means "market" in Hindi), which included two towns and 3,625 villages, was part of the States of the Punjab Hills.
 It was located in the Himalayan range, bordering to the west, north, and east on the British Punjabi district of Kangra; to the south, on Suket; and to the southwest, on Bilaspur.
 As of 1941, population of Mandi State was 232,598 and area of the state was 1139 sqkm.
+A sanad issued dated 24 October 1846 established a subsidiary alliance between Mandi and the British.